-Pursuant to the Series B purchase agreement, Optimus has agreed to purchase, upon the terms and subject to the conditions set forth therein and described below, up to \$7.5 million of our newly authorized, non-convertible, redeemable Series B preferred stock at a price of \$10,000 per share.
-Under the terms of the Series B purchase agreement we may from time to time until July 19, 2013, present Optimus with a notice to purchase a specified amount of Series B preferred stock.
+Pursuant to the Series B purchase agreement, as amended, Optimus has agreed to purchase, upon the terms and subject to the conditions set forth therein and described below, up to \$7.5 million of our newly authorized, non-convertible, redeemable Series B preferred stock at a price of \$10,000 per share, of which \$2.84 million of Series B preferred stock remains available for purchase.
+Under the terms of the Series B purchase agreement, as amended, we may from time to time until July 19, 2013, present Optimus with a notice to purchase a specified amount of Series B preferred stock.
 Subject to satisfaction of certain closing conditions, Optimus is obligated to purchase such shares of Series B preferred stock on the 10th trading day after the date of the notice.
 We will determine, in our sole discretion, the timing and amount of Series B preferred stock to be purchased by Optimus, and may sell such shares in multiple tranches.
 Optimus will not be obligated to purchase the Series B preferred stock upon our notice (i) in the event the closing price of our common stock during the nine trading days following delivery of our notice falls below 75% of the closing price on the trading day prior to the date such notice is delivered to Optimus or (ii) to the extent such purchase would result in Optimus and its affiliates beneficially owning more than 9.99% of our outstanding common stock.

-As of October 31, 2010, we had issued and sold 289 shares of Series B preferred stock to Optimus pursuant to the terms of the Series B purchase agreement.
-We received net proceeds of \$2,545,000 from this transaction.
-The aggregate purchase price for the Series B preferred stock was \$2.89 million.
-As of October 31, 2010, under the terms of the Series B purchase Agreement, Optimus remained obligated, from time to time until July 19, 2013, to purchase up to an additional 461 shares of Series B preferred stock at a purchase price of \$10,000 per share upon notice from us to Optimus, if certain conditions set forth in the Series B purchase agreement are satisfied.
-Among these conditions, we must have a sufficient number of registered shares underlying a warrant issued to an affiliate of Optimus.
-We will likely need to register additional warrant shares in order to require Optimus to purchase the remaining shares of Series B preferred stock.
+As of April 30, 2011, we had issued and sold 466 shares of Series B preferred stock to Optimus pursuant to the terms of the Series B purchase agreement, as amended.
+We received net proceeds of approximately \$4.19 million from this transaction.
+The aggregate purchase price for the Series B preferred stock was \$4.66 million.
+As of April 30, 2011, under the terms of the Series B purchase agreement, as amended, Optimus remained obligated, from time to time until July 19, 2013, to purchase up to an additional 284 shares of Series B preferred stock at a purchase price of \$10,000 per share upon notice from us to Optimus, if certain conditions set forth in the Series B purchase agreement, as amended, are satisfied.